 Gestational diabetes mellitus (GDM) is defined as having abnormally high blood glucose levels during pregnancy.
-This abnormality usually disappears after pregnancy, although as many as 5 to 10 percent of women with gestational diabetes may actually have had undiagnosed type 2 diabetes.
-Women with gestational diabetes tend to have a higher risk of developing diabetes later in life.
-At least 40 percent of mothers with gestational diabetes will develop diabetes within 20 years.
-Mothers with gestational diabetes are more likely to have large babies (over 4,000 grams), a risk factor for non-elective cesarean section delivery and adverse birth outcomes.
+This abnormality usually disappears after pregnancy, although about 50% of women with gestational diabetes go on to develop type 2 diabetes later in life.
+Mothers with gestational diabetes are more likely to have large babies (over 4,000 grams or roughly 9 pounds), a risk factor for non-elective cesarean section delivery and adverse birth outcomes.
 Infants born to women with gestational diabetes have a higher risk of developing diabetes and obesity themselves.

-Data Interpretation IssuesThe State of Utah uses check boxes to list maternal risk factors on the birth certificate.
-Until 1997, there was a single check box for any type of diabetes and it was not possible to differentiate between pre-exising diabetes and gestational diabetes.
-In 1997, the single diabetes check box was discontinued and replaced with two check boxes: (1) pre-existing diabetes and (2) gestational diabetes.
+Data Interpretation IssuesThe State of Utah uses checkboxes to list maternal risk factors on the birth certificate.
+Until 1997, there was a single check box for any type of diabetes and it was not possible to differentiate between pre-existing diabetes and gestational diabetes.
+In 1997, the single diabetes check box was discontinued and replaced with two checkboxes: (1) pre-existing diabetes (having a diabetes diagnosis prior to pregnancy) and (2) gestational diabetes.
 Rates of gestational diabetes prior to 1997 were estimated by applying the 1997-1999 percentage of gestational diabetes births to all birth records indicating either type of diabetes.

 DefinitionPercentages of births listing gestational diabetes on the birth certificate.